We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 Most Fords have the oil type printed on the oil cap - it will likely be 5W-20, 5W-30, 5W-40, 10W-30 or 10W-40.
 If it isn't printed on the oil cap, check your owners manual for the exact type before adding new oil.
 We recommend wearing safety glasses whenever you are working under your Focus.
 You never know what could be dripping down from the engine, battery acid, engine coolant, brake fluid, etc. All of these fluids are extremely harmful to your eyes and skin so it is important to protect yourself.

-There's no reason to check the washer fluid level without adding some - see how to do it here!2000 Ford Focus SE 2.0L 4 Cyl.
+Minor transmission fluid leaks can often be fixed with the right sealant - see how to do this2000 Ford Focus SE 2.0L 4 Cyl.
 Sedan

 Harsh downshifts?
 Slipping gears?
 You might be low on transmission fluid2000 Ford Focus SE 2.0L 4 Cyl.
 Sedan

 A check engine light can be cleared with a simple fix or it could be a major problem - find out now!2000 Ford Focus SE 2.0L 4 Cyl.
 Sedan

 Stop!
 Checking your brake fluid from time to time is a great way to ensure safe stopping2000 Ford Focus SE 2.0L 4 Cyl.
 Sedan

 If your car is leaking a small amount of power steering fluid - see this video on how to fix the leak2000 Ford Focus SE 2.0L 4 Cyl.
 Sedan